|Card front (blank back)

 - Red, white, and blue colors more balanced to improve patriotic presentation

 As mentioned in the previous #5 post, there's one more 1962 card related to these three.
 That year, LIFE magazine co-opted 1961's famous "Mantle v.
 Maris" home run chase with a new subscription promo.
-It's numbered as part of the Post Cereal set, though obviously retains more value as a complete card.
+While they numbered each card as if part of the Post Cereal set, it retains more value as a complete card.

 Value: Based on eBay completed auctions, NM Post cards go for $35-65 and VG cards about half that.
 That $65 listing used Buy-It-Now and looks like an outlier; the next highest NM auction (with bidding) went for $54.